 We shall remember as we should every year on this day (and other days too) of the Things done by Others to protect us and our freedoms.
 Remembrance Day in Canada is a solemn but important day.

-I have the privilege to work with many veterans at my job, and it is always astounding to talk to them about the things they did and the abject humility it is told to you (when you can get them to actually tell you about their tours of duty).
-Don’t get me wrong, plenty of stories of the fun times with comrades in arms, however, they rarely if ever will talk of the work done.
+I have the privilege to work with many veterans at my job, and it is always astounding to talk to them about the things they did and the abject humility it is told to you (when you can get them to tell you about their tours of duty).
+Don’t get me wrong, plenty of stories of the fun times with comrades in arms.
+However, they rarely, if ever, will talk of the work done.

-Our new veterans from Afghanistan have seen things and lived through a different war, we must remember them, as well as all our veterans.
+Our veterans from Afghanistan have seen things and lived through a different war.
+We must remember them, as well as all our veterans.

-I worry that this government and future ones are not doing enough for our veterans, talk to your Member of Parliament about the treatment of our Veterans.
-The term “Homeless Veteran” should really not exist here in Canada, we should take care of our own.
+I worry that this government and future ones are not doing enough for our veterans.
+Talk to your Member of Parliament about the treatment of our Veterans.
+The term “Homeless Veteran” should not exist here in Canada, we should take care of our own.